gvwilson/sensibleadventures/maddy-roo/old.md

 If we can convince her,
 maybe she can convince everyone else."

-Leaving the solar panels and the tangled machinery behind, they hurried back to the Roo family home to find Sindy sitting on the front steps swishing a twig back and forth.
+Leaving the solar panels and the submerged machine behind, they hurried back to the Roo family home to find Sindy sitting on the front steps swishing a twig back and forth.
 "I wanted to come with you," she whined as Maddy and Gumption paused to catch their breath.

 Maddy shook her head.
 "Never mind that.
-Is Special Leaf still here?"
+Is the shaper still here?"

 "He left," Sindy pouted.
 "But how come I couldn't come with you?
-It's *boring* all by myself."
+It's boring all by myself."

 "Well then maybe you ought to try being a little more interesting," Maddy snapped.